opf/openproject/docs/operations/upgrading/packaged/upgrading.md

 We try to ensure your upgrade path is as smooth as possible.
 This means that the below update + configure step should be the only change needed to get up to date with our packaged installation.

 In the event of an error during the migrations, you will still want to have a recent backup you can restore to before reaching out to us.
-This is especially important for MySQL installations, since it does not support transactional migrations with changes to the table schema and you will have to rollback these changes manually.
-For PostgreSQL, if the Rails migrations fail, all previous changes will be rolled back for you to try again, or to install the older packages.
+If the Rails migrations fails, all previous changes will be rolled back for you to try again, or to install the older packages.

 To perform a backup, run the following command